neivars/fullstack-coding-challenge/README.md

 The above will create a `cervantes` directory in your current directory and copy the project source code into it.

 With Python installed, it's wise to have a **Python environment** solution rolled up.
-I suggest [virtualenv](https://virtualenv.pypa.io/en/stable/), which you can install with `pip`.
+I suggest [virtualenv](https://virtualenv.pypa.io/en/stable/), which you can install with `pip` if you're on Windows.

+**💻 Windows**
 ```bash
 pip install virtualenv
 ```

+For Mac and Linux, please refer to your operating system's package manager and install `virtualenv`.

 This will install the virtualenv package globally.
 Next, spin up a Python environment in the directory where you cloned the repository to.